Deferred Action for Childhood Arrivals (DACA)

 The following organizations provide scholarship assistance:

-Utah high school graduates, please contact the admissions office for information about qualifying for the in-state tuition rates.
+Utah high school graduates, please contact the admissions office for information about qualifying for in-state tuition rates.